deuxfleurs-org/garage/doc/book/operations/layout.md

 the other and take care of checking the output of `garage layout show` before applying any changes.

-If you are using the `garage` CLI to script layout changes, follow the following recommendations:
+If you are using the `garage` CLI or the admin API to script layout changes, follow the following recommendations:

+- If using the CLI, make all of your `garage` CLI calls to the same RPC host.
-- Make all of your `garage` CLI calls to the same RPC host.
-Do not use the `garage` CLI to connect to individual nodes to send them each a piece of the layout changes you are making, as the changes propagate asynchronously between nodes and might not all be taken into account at the time when the new layout is applied.
+  If using the admin API, make all of your API calls to the same Garage node.
+Do not connect to individual nodes to send them each a piece of the layout changes you are making, as the changes propagate asynchronously between nodes and might not all be taken into account at the time when the new layout is applied.

-- **Only call `garage layout apply` once**, and call it **strictly after** all of the `layout assign` and `layout remove` commands have returned.
+- **Only call `garage layout apply`/ApplyClusterLayout once**, and call it **strictly after** all of the `layout assign` and `layout remove` commands/UpdateClusterLayout API calls have returned.

 ## Understanding unexpected layout calculations